sigcsets/sigcse2016/authors/workshops.md

     filters sometimes trap these automatically generated messages.
 You may need to check your spam trap for the confirmation and, later, for the acceptance or rejection notification.

 5. After receiving confirmation, go to the to review your submission for accuracy.
-Send e-mail to if there are any problems.
+Send e-mail to the Workshops coordinator(s) if there are any problems.

 {% include submission-questions category="Workshops Co-Wrangler" %}